 I was quoted or interviewed by international media outlets, including The New York Times, The Guardian, CNN, BBC, Reuters, AP, AFP, Corriere della Sera, Le Figaro and the Intercept.
 I am doing this name-dropping here mostly because my wife and daughter think it’s cool to be quoted by these outlets.

-Here are three journalistic articles that I wrote recently:
+Here are three recent journalistic articles that I wrote:

 - “Turkey’s Independent Journalists Need Digital Skills and Business Acumen”, Nieman Reports